← All workflows

 • Patent Documents

-Issued patent(s) including claims, specifications, and filing/issue dates.
-Include prosecution history and any IPR/PGR outcomes if available.
+Issued patent(s) including claims, specifications, and any relevant prosecution history or IPR/PGR outcomes

 .pdf, .docx